Cut manual regression without hiring another QA

 Flow history across runs

-Track every flow over time.
-See what's stable, what's flaky, and what just broke.
+Track every flow over time: stable, flaky, or newly broken.

 Playwright import